 Earliest map of Africa as a continent with curious river routes

-A nice full -color example of Münster's map of Africa.
+A nice full hand-color example of Münster's map of Africa.
 The map appeared in Cosmographia universalis (1544-1628), as well as in Munster's other famous work, his version of Ptolemy's Geographia (1540-52).
 This copy is from the second French edition, the first of which appeared in 1552.

 Münster was the first mapmaker to show each of the four known continents on their own plates and his map of Africa is widely accepted as the first map of the entire, navigable African continent.
 The map is based in part upon Ptolemy, but also includes modern Portuguese and Arabic information.

 The coastal outline of Africa had only recently been understood by Europeans.
 Bartolomeo Dias had only rounded the Cape of Good Hope in 1488, while Vasco de Gama reached India by sea a decade later.
 The cartouche in the lower left details sailing directions from Lusitania (Iberian Peninsula) to Calcutta.
 The Portuguese caravel in the Gulf of Guinea represents trade and navigation.

 The map is richly illustrated with vignettes, including an elephant and tropical birds in southern Africa.
 In what is today Nigeria and Cameroon, there is a Cyclops or one eyed man, a reference to the fabled tribe of the Monoculi.
 The map depicts numerous kingdoms, marked by a scepter within a crown.
 Finally, towns and cities dot the continent, mostly along the northern coast and Nile River.
 They include Meroë, where the Nubian kings are said to be buried, and Prester John's fabled settlement.